 The Indigent Defense Research Association

-- Member, Executive Leadership.
+- Board Member and Executive Leadership.

 - Member, Accountability Committee and Bylaws Committee.